dhingratul/dhingratul.com/content/posts/ml-oops-part1.md

 ---
 title: "ML (O)Ops!
 Improving and Deploying On-Device Models With Confidence (Part 1)"
-date: "February 21 2021"
+date: 2021-02-21
 authors: ["Atul Dhingra", "Gaurav Sood"]
 tags: ["Machine Learning", "MLOps", "Edge Computing", "Model Deployment"]
-image: "images/ml-oops-part1.jpg"
+series: ["ML (O)Ops"]
+series_order: 1
-excerpt: "Part 1 of a multi-part series exploring the challenges and solutions in deploying ML models on edge devices."
+description: "Part 1 of a multi-part series exploring the challenges and solutions in deploying ML models on edge devices."
 ---

-# ML (O)Ops!
-Improving and Deploying On-Device Models With Confidence (Part 1)

-*By Atul Dhingra and Gaurav Sood*

-Part 1 of a multi-part series.
+**With Gaurav Sood**

 It is well known that ML Engineers today spend most of their time doing things that do not have a lot to do with machine learning.
 They spend time working on technically unsophisticated but important things like deployment of models, keeping track of experiments, etc.—operations.
 Atul and I dive into the reasons behind the status quo and propose solutions, starting with issues to do with on-device deployments.